Mottais/holbertonschool-web_back_end/NoSQL/README.md

     Directory: NoSQL
     File: 7-delete

-0/11 pts
+0/11 pts.

-8. List all documents in Python mandatory
+##8.
+List all documents in Python
+mandatory

 Write a Python function that lists all documents in a collection: